-A common issue in data analysis is when data changes but the link to the data remains the same.
+Link rot, when links online stop resolving, and content drift, when when data changes but the link to the data remains the same, are two common issues in data analysis.
 For example, one day a file called data.zip might change, but a typical HTTP link to the file does not include a hash of the content, or provide a way to get updated metadata, so clients that only have the HTTP link have no way to check if the file changed without downloading the entire file again.
 Referring to a file by the hash of its content is called content addressability, and lets users not only verify that the data they receive is the version of the data they want, but also lets people cite specific versions of the data by referring to a specific hash.